hailstonem/cockpit-experiments/cockpit_test.md

 #### Cockpit Configuration

 Now we need to connect them up to cockpit.
-[This requires a 'depot' file in a specific location.](https://github.com/MicronOxford/cockpit/blob/master/doc/config.rst) The depot file is a .conf file, and specifically deals with the link to python-microscope devices, and is not present by default.
-It is also separate from the GUI configuration file config.py (which is created when you run the cockpit GUI), and the INI file (which is also not present by default).
+[This requires a 'depot' file in a specific location.](https://github.com/MicronOxford/cockpit/blob/master/doc/config.rst) The depot file is a `.conf` file, and specifically deals with the link to python-microscope devices, and is not present by default.
+It is also separate from the GUI configuration file `config.py` (which is created when you run the cockpit GUI), and the `INI` file (which is also not present by default).

-So for me, on Windows, having already run cockpit, there is a config.py file (and some log files) at
+So for me (Windows) there is a `config.py` file (and some log files) at
 ```%LocalAppData%\cockpit\ ```
-so I'm just going to add the depot.conf file here too.
-Note that this config.py file is for the cockpit GUI options that is not really detailed in the docs as far as I can see, but it has some useful settings: I explicitly enabled PyShell here because it was convenient for (later) testing parts of my experiment.
+so I'm just going to add the `depot.conf` file here too.

+NB1/ This `config.py` file is for the cockpit GUI options that is not really detailed in the docs as far as I can see, but it has some useful settings: I explicitly enabled PyShell here because it was convenient for (later) testing parts of my experiment.

-NB/ If you've already got a microscope running on cockpit, then it would probably be useful to 'borrow' the depot.conf file, and then make a python-microscope config file to match.
+NB2/ If you've already got a microscope running on cockpit, then it would probably be useful to 'borrow' the `depot.conf` file, and then make a python-microscope config file to match.
 Alternatively, some example configuration files can be found [here](https://github.com/MicronOxford/cockpit/tree/master/sample-configs)

 This needs to match the corresponding microscope config file:
 ```